 - Click on the file name menu and select show version history from the list of options.
 Figma will show the file's version history towards the right sidebar.

-- In the version history, you can view timeline of versions from the current date and time by exploring the various versions you have created.
+- In the version history, you can view a timeline of versions from the current date and time by exploring the various versions you have created.
 Next to each version you will observe the name, description, date and time, name of the contributor.

 - In Figma version history you can even view the checkpoints of the date and time saved by Figma automatically.
 Sometimes if you forget to save the version, Figma automatically autosaves it for you.
-When you check the version history, it shows which data was autosaved with date and time.
+When you check the version history, it shows which data was autosaved with the date and time.

 - Lastly, you can also access the oldest version history saved by clicking on 'Show older'.